jundalisay/superb/content/en/research/socrates/timaeus/chapter-05.md

 ---
+heading: Chapter 4
 title: "The Universe"
-weight: 1
+weight: 24
 image: "/covers/timaeus.jpg"
-description: "How is the body created? "
+description: "How is the body created?"
+author: Plato
 ---

 Because of all these affections, the soul, when encased in a mortal body is at first without intelligence.